davetimmins/ArcGIS.PCL/README.md

 It can also be used for just working with types and as well as some ArcGIS Server types you can also use GeoJSON FeatureCollections with the ability to convert GeoJSON <-> ArcGIS Features.

 Typical use case would be the need to call some ArcGIS REST resource from server .NET code or maybe a console app.
 Rather than having to fudge a dependency to an existing SDK you can use this.
-Should work with .NET for Windows Store apps, .NET framework 4.5, Silverlight 4 and higher, Windows Phone 7.5 and higher
+Should work with .NET for Windows Store apps, .NET framework 4.5, Silverlight 5, Windows Phone 8 and higher and Xamarin iOS and Android.

 Since the serialization is specific to your implementation you will need to create an ISerializer to use in your gateway.
 The test project has ServiceStack.Text and Json.NET [example serializers](https://github.com/davetimmins/ArcGIS.PCL/blob/dev/ArcGIS.Test/ISerializer.cs)